 She is living with an irregular income – which is so different from my current situation.
 Every month I get the same paycheck, no matter how many hours I work or how much money I bring in for the company.

 There are many peeps who are living with an irregular income, and I’m happy that Ms. FOGA is helping you to stay on top of your irregular income game.
-She shows that despite living with an irregular income, you can work towards becoming financially independent and reach your financial goals!
+She shows that despite living with an irregular income, you can work towards becoming financially independent and reaching your financial goals!

 Stop Telling Me To Automate My Finances